K-Sato1995/gatsbyBlog/content/posts/How-to-create-your-own-gem/index.md

 language: english
 cover: ./cover.png
 generate-card: false
 tags:
   - Ruby
   - Gem
   - Rails
   - Tutorial
-description: In this post, I am going to demonstrate how to create and publish your own gem.
-I'll create and publish a very simple gem called `spell-generator` and I'll install and use it in my other ruby program.
+description: "In this post, I am going to demonstrate how to create and publish your own gem.
+I'll create and publish a very simple gem called `spell-generator` and I'll install and use it in my other ruby program."
 ---
 # Introduction
  In this post, I am going to demonstrate how to create and publish your own gem.
 I'll create and publish a very simple gem called `spell-generator` and I'll install and use it in my other ruby program.